-A Background Report has been jointly prepared for St. George and Burford as the foundation to this Plan.
+A Background Report was previously prepared for Downtown Paris in 2015.
 The Background Report includes an analysis of relevant legislation; a strengths, weaknesses, opportunities, and threats analysis for each area; a review of other similar Community Improvement Plans and lessons learned; a summary of consultation; and a review of options for programs and incentives to be considered.
-While the Background Report is not an operative component of the Community Improvement Plan, it provides a resource from which to obtain more information about the basis and origins of this Plan.
+While the Background Report is not operative components of the Community Improvement Plan, they provide a resource to obtain more information about the basis of this Plan.

-1.2 DOWNTOWN BURFORD DESIGN GUIDELINES
+1.2 DOWNTOWN PARIS DESIGN GUIDELINES